JosephJvB/Ping-Pond/README.md

 ### MVP:

 ?
 Do I try to make this with Hapi and sockets ?
+> Use a Hapi server, add sockets later :) ps use redux persist, I dare ya

 1. Canvas webpage when you click a ripple appears in a random spot.
 2. That ripple expands, loses opacity, then disappears 🌀